%% Image selected per Image Pickin' thread: http://tvtropes.org/pmwiki/posts.php?discussion=1485041745061485500

 * AdaptationPersonalityChange: Tibbs is a lot more assertive in the movie than he was in the book.

 * AdaptationalVillainy: Endicott, the plantation owner, is a sympathetic character in the novel with no hint of racial prejudice.
-In the movie he's an unabashed racist whose goons try to kill Tibbs after their confrontation.
+In the movie he's an unabashed racist, and a few toughs try to gang-beat Tibbs after their confrontation.

-* AngryBlackMan: Tibbs has every reason for his patience to be tested, and he later admits that his anger got him on the wrong track for a bit.
+* AngryBlackMan: Tibbs has every reason for his patience to be tested, and he later admits that his prejudice got him on the wrong track for a bit.

 * BackAlleyDoctor: Mama Caleba, the town abortionist.